 You may be experiencing a difficult situation in your life, have suffered a bereavement, have been diagnosed with a chronic illness, be struggling with infertility, have experienced a trauma or be going through relationship issues; or you may be unsure of what the “problem” is but be finding life a struggle, perhaps battling anxiety or depression.

-I have a particular interest, and experience, in working with clients with Asperger’s syndrome, but all clients can be assured of a safe, confidential and non-judgemental environment where they can feel valued and be heard as individuals.
+I have a particular interest, and experience, in working with neuro-diverse clients, but all clients can be assured of a safe, confidential and non-judgemental environment where they will be valued and heard as individuals.

 Whatever brings you to be searching for a counsellor I offer a counselling relationship that can help you have space to unravel the difficulties, come to see the issues more clearly and find a way “forward”.